ska-telescope/ska-oso-pht-ui/docs/src/userGuide/proposal/GeneralPage.rst

    * Solar, Heliospheric and Ionospheric Physics
    * Transients
    * VLBI
 - Abstract area: A text box for the proposal abstract (maximum of 250 words).
+Exceeding the word limit flags an error and blocks saving the proposal.
 This field accepts latex syntax, which can be previewed by clicking the |icoview| icon next to the abstract field.